'Bigil' review: Thalapathy’s ‘message’ is flawed in this more massy than ‘Mersal’ film

 To paraphrase a dialogue from the film: ‘Naan yaaru theriyuma nu solladha, unakku enna panna mudiyum athu kaattu’.
 Just making a ‘message-oriented’ commercial film does not mean you deserve hurrahs - it’s how the message is presented that matters the most.

 Atlee deifies Vijay to a superhuman level in this film --- Vijay the coach of the Tamil Nadu women’s football team (who literally ‘schools’ the women), Vijay the older brother ‘anna’ figure to the women, Vijay who saves every football match from being destroyed by vile villains, Vijay the last-minute ‘kadavul’ (god)...
-And their idea of a ‘strong’ woman is limited to childbirth and motherhood, which the film reiterates several times through dialogue, visuals and lyrics.
+And their idea of a ‘strong’ woman is limited to childbirth and motherhood, which the film reiterates several times through dialogues and visuals.
 A very one-sided view.

-'Bigil', to its credit, does make a few progressive statements like its criticism of the ‘maatu ponnu stereotype’ (a dig at Brahmins?) and the portrayal of an acid attack survivor’s battle.
+'Bigil', to its credit, does make a few progressive statements like its criticism of the ‘maatu ponnu' stereotype (a dig at Brahmins?) and the portrayal of an acid attack survivor’s battle.
 Necessary even if rather generic.
-“Thannambikkai theramai ode mugam nee” is my sole takeaway dialogue from 'Bigil'.
+“Thannambikkaiyum theramai ode mugam nee” is my sole takeaway dialogue from 'Bigil'.
 Which unfortunately is delivered by Vijay - and not one of the 11 women.
 No points for never allowing the women into the spotlight, sans Vijay.

 The 11 female actors, who are never the ‘heroes’ of the film even when they score goals and win matches, play their parts to perfection - however, unlike ‘Chak De India’, the film does not take the time to invest in a back story for each of them.
-The fact that the film does not think that it’s important is sad.
+The fact that the makers did not think that it’s important is sad.

 The body shaming and the North East slur was totally unnecessary and completely offensive.